philipturner/molecular-renderer/README.md

 # Molecular Renderer

+Molecular Renderer employs a GUI-free, IDE-like workflow.
+You download the Swift package, open the source code in an IDE, and edit Swift files in the `Workspace` directory.
+These files compile on every program startup.

+You open a renderer window through an API.
+You can also perform other operations, like running simulations, accessing files on disk, and saving rendered frames into a video file.
+You incorporate external Swift modules through `Package.swift`. `run.sh` can be edited to link external C libraries and set environment variables.

+### macOS Instructions

+Open the source code in Xcode by double-clicking `Package.swift`.
+However, do not actually run the code from the Xcode UI.

+Open a Terminal window at the package directory, and run `bash run.sh`.

+### Windows Instructions

 Run `./install-libraries.bat` in Git Bash, at the repo directory.
 Only run once, the first time the repo is downloaded.

 Run `./run.bat` in the VS Code terminal.
 Run on every program startup.

+### Renderer Window

+With the renderer API (NOT YET CREATED), a window of your chosen resolution appears at program startup.
+You specify the monitor on which it appears, TAAU upscale factor (2 or 3), and resolution after upscaling.

+To close the window, press the "X" button.
+You can also use `Cmd + W` (macOS) or `Ctrl + W` (Windows).

+The window does not register keyboard/mouse events or forward them to the program.
+This may change in the distant future, to allow interactive WASD-type navigation of a scene.